vlongle/productivity_shortcuts/README.md

 - Move to next/back brackets
 Shift + [, Shift + ]

-- Search the current word under cursor
+- Search the current word under cursor. (jump to the next occurence) *
-*

 - Repeat last change in normal mode (work for stuff like dw)